rensetiawanren/REVOU-CSSE-20230831_finance-industry/README.md

 6. [ ] Create validation to check if phone and email are the right format.
 For phones, use ID format.
 7. [ ] Move the script in HTML to script.js

-8. Bonus:
-    - [x] Make images, js and css in separate folders.
+8. [x] Make images, js and css in separate folders

-    - [X] Apply CSS reusable and present your solution.
+9. [ ] Apply CSS reusable and present your solution.